opennextjs/opennextjs-aws/README.md

 On the other hand, OpenNext uses the standard `next build` command, which generates a server function that includes the middleware code.
 This means that for cached requests, the CDN (CloudFront) will send back the cached response, and the middleware code is not run.

-We considered building the app using the "minimalMode" and having the same architecture as Vercel, where the middleware code would run in Lambda@Edge on Viewer Request.
+We previously built the app using the "minimalMode" and having the same architecture as Vercel, where the middleware code would run in Lambda@Edge on Viewer Request.
 See the [`vercel-mode` branch](https://github.com/serverless-stack/open-next/tree/vercel-mode).
 However, we decided that this architecture was not a good fit on AWS for a few reasons:

-1. Cold start - Running middleware and server in two separate Lambda functions result in double the latency.
+1. Cold start - Running middleware and server in two separate Lambda functions results in double the latency.
 1. Maintenance - Because the "minimalMode" is not documented, there will likely be unhandled edge cases, and triaging would require constant reverse engineering of Vercel's code base.
 1. Feature parity - Lambda@Edge functions triggered on Viewer Request do not have access to geolocation headers, which affects i18n support.

 #### How does OpenNext compared to AWS Amplify?

-OpenNext is an open initiative, and there are two advantages to being open:
+OpenNext is an open source initiative, and there are two main advantages when comapred to Amplify:

+1. The community contributions to OpenNext allows it to have better feature support.

 1. Amplify's NextJS hosting is a black box.
 Resources are not deployed to your AWS account.
 All Amplify users share the same CloudFront CDN owned by the Amplify team.
-This prevents you from customizing the setup, and customization is important for achieving feature parity with Vercel.
-By customizing the setup, you can pick and choose which features you want to keep or give up.
+This prevents you from customizing the setup, and customization is important if you are looking for Vercel-like features.

-1. Amplify's architecture implementation is closed-source.
-Bug fixes often take much longer to get fixed for closed-source projects, and you are likely to encounter many quirks when hosting Next.js anywhere but Vercel.
+1. Amplify's implementation is closed-source.
+Bug fixes often take much longer to get fixed as you have to go through AWS support.
+And you are likely to encounter more quirks when hosting Next.js anywhere but Vercel.

 ---